New York Festivals of Advertising - Gold winner for Positive World Impact

-MUSE Digital Awards 2019 for Best Video
+MUSE Digital Awards for Best Video

-VEGA Digital Awards 2018 for Best UX/UI, and Best Video
+VEGA Digital Awards for Best UX/UI, and Best Video

-Creative Conscience 2018
+Creative Conscience - Shortlisted

-Working closely with a team of students from the Tandon School of Engineering in NY - we have conceived a device which, connected to the App, can defeat noise pollution and restore an acoustic democracy.
+Over 460 million people worldwide suffer from hearing loss.
+Neither surgery nor a hearing aid can help correct this type of disability.
+Once lost, hearing cannot be restored.
+Microsoft Soundbyte is the smart earbud set that detects and filters out hazardous sounds.
+Working closely with a team of students from the Tandon School of Engineering in NY - we have conceived a device that, connected to its App, can defeat noise pollution and restore an acoustic democracy.

 Microsoft asked us to build a product, service, or solution to resolve the exclusion of the hard-of-hearing in a desk-less workplace.
 We were asked to use Inclusive Design as a methodology, which embraces human diversity as a source of innovation to create experiences that work well for the widest number of people possible.
 To power this goal, we conceived a device and an App for people with hearing loss.